Elsapro/wikijs/favorite-quotes.md

 ## The Art of War - Sun Tzu

 * Plan for what is difficult while it is easy, do what is great while it is small.
-* Seeing what other do no see is called brilliance, knowing what others do not know is called genius.
+* Seeing what other do not see is called brilliance, knowing what others do not know is called genius.
 Brilliant geniuses win first.
 * A military operation is like a fire, if it is not stopped, it will burn itself out.
 * Courage without humaneness is like knowing how to reap but not how to sow.
 * Be careful in the beginning, and you have no trouble in the end. -The I Ching